 The Empathy Project.

-“We need to focus less on reading words and more on reading people.
+We need to focus less on reading words and more on reading people.

-True education is the ability to understand another human being.”
+True education is the ability to understand another human being.

-- Tami Rae Weiss, PhD
+-Tami Rae Weiss, PhD

 Multimedia Keynote Presentation.

-In 2018, Dr. Tami Rae Weiss was selected as the Keynote speaker for the regional Early Childhood Conference in Wisconsin, sharing her multimedia presentation: “Beads and Breakdancing: Understanding Empathy Through the Arts.”
-Weiss’s “Feeling Faces” designs were featured throughout the conference, as seen on conference posters, videos and t-shirts.
+In 2018, I was selected as the keynote speaker for the regional Early Childhood Conference in Wisconsin, where I presented “Understanding Empathy Through the Arts.”
+My doodle-based visual designs were featured throughout the conference in posters, videos, and t-shirts, extending the ideas of the presentation into the visual identity of the event.

-Anti-bullying program with Peter Yarrow.
+Anti-bullying program with Peter Yarrow

-As part of her goals and work to promote the arts as essential to personal well-being and cultural change, Dr. Weiss collaborated with Peter Yarrow (of legendary music group Peter, Paul, and Mary) on his “Operation Respect” anti-bullying program.
+As part of my broader commitment to the arts as essential to personal well-being and cultural change, I collaborated with Peter Yarrow of Peter, Paul and Mary on his Operation Respect anti-bullying program.

-Weiss developed a multimedia presentation from her work with local school teachers to teach empathy in and through the arts.
-The presentation included photographs of their students non-verbal responses via facial expressions to the question, "What does it feel like to be bullied?”
-From there, Weiss worked with Yarrow to incorporate a photographic slideshow into his live performance of the song, “Don’t Laugh at Me.”
-The end result was a very powerful and moving production.
+Drawing from my work with local teachers, I developed a multimedia presentation focused on teaching empathy through the arts.
+It included photographs of students’ nonverbal responses to the question, What does it feel like to be bullied?
+I then worked with Yarrow to incorporate a multimedia slideshow into his live performance of “Don’t Laugh at Me.”
+The result was a deeply moving and powerful presentation.

-Poster and Book Cover Designs for the Empathy Project.
+Poster and Book Cover Designs.

 FACE Your Feelings.